 This retreat is me trying to find that again.
 This blog.
 These daily reflections.
 This attempt to write in ways that sound like thinking, that honour experience as data, that trust that someone reading this might feel less alone because I am willing to say: I lost my dreams.
 I forgot how to want.
 I put away play because I thought I had to in order to survive.

 Randy achieved his childhood dreams.
 I am trying to remember mine.
 And maybe that is okay.
-Maybe sixty is not too late to ask: what did I want before I learned to want only achievable things?
+Maybe sixty is exactly the right time to ask: what did I want before I learned to want only achievable things?
 And what would it mean to give that to myself now, even if it looks different than it would have looked at seven?

 My Sweet Lady

-Here is what I am learning: play and childhood dreams are connected in ways I did not understand before.
+Here is what I am learning: play and childhood dreams are connected in ways I am only beginning to understand.

 Dreams are what you want.
 Los sueños son lo que quieres.
 Play is how you practice wanting.
 El juego es cómo practicas querer.
 Children play at being the things they dream about.
 Play astronaut.
 Play teacher.
 Play explorer.
 Play artist.
 The play is how the dream stays alive.
 How it gets rehearsed.
 How the child learns what that dream might feel like if it came true.

 When you stop playing, you stop wanting to practice.
 Cuando dejas de jugar, dejas de practicar querer.
-And when you stop practicing wanting, the dreams fade.
-Not all at once.
-But gradually.
+And when you stop wanting to practice, the dreams fade.
+Gradually.
 Poco a poco.
 Until you can no longer remember what they were.

 I stopped playing because survival required seriousness.
 And when I stopped playing, I stopped rehearsing the dreams.
 Stopped imagining what they would feel like.
 Stopped giving them shape, texture, and presence in my daily life.

-And now, trying to recover play, I am discovering: the dreams are still there.
+And now, as I try to recover play, I am discovering: the dreams are still there.
 Buried.
 Waiting.
-But I cannot access them directly through thinking, analysis, or strategic planning.
+They resist direct thinking, analysis, or strategic planning.
 I have to play my way back to them.

 Winnicott (1971) writes about play as the location where we discover who we are and what we want.
-Not through serious self-examination but through the spontaneous, creative, unselfconscious exploration that play allows.
+Through the spontaneous, creative, unselfconscious exploration that play allows, rather than through serious self-examination.
 Play is how we find out what brings us alive.
 What captures our attention.
-What we return to again and again is because it calls to something essential in us.
+What we return to again and again, because it calls to something essential in us.

 Watching sea lions yesterday, I felt something wake up.
 Algo despertó.
-Not a specific dream.
-Just the sense that dreaming is possible.
+A feeling rather than a specific dream.
+Simply the sense that dreaming is possible.
 Que soñar es posible.
 That wanting things just because I want them is allowed.
-That I do not have to justify every desire with strategic reasoning, probability analysis, or risk assessment.
+That every desire deserves to exist without a justification, without strategic reasoning, probability analysis, or risk assessment.

 My Sweet Love

 I came back to the cottage and read more of Randy’s book.
-Read about how he pursued his dreams not because they made sense but because they called to him.
+Read about how he pursued his dreams because they called to him, regardless of whether they made sense.
 And I thought: the sea lions understand this instinctively.
 Randy understood it consciously.
 And I am somewhere in between, trying to learn what both of them already know.

 The sea lions want to play.
 So they play.
 Quieren jugar.
 Entonces juegan.
 They want to ride waves.
 So they ride them.
 They want to leap.
 So they leap.
 Quieren saltar.
 Entonces saltan.
 There is no gap between wanting and doing.
 No hay brecha entre querer y hacer.
 No calculation about whether the want is realistic, appropriate, or likely to succeed.

 And watching them, I thought: I used to be like that.
 Before I learned to edit my wants.
 Before I learned that some dreams are more acceptable than others.
-Before I learned that admitting you want something gives people the power to disappoint you, I was safer not to want anything too much.
+Before I learned that admitting you want something gives people the power to disappoint you, wanting something too much felt like exposure, like handing someone the power to hurt me.

-The sea lions do not protect themselves by not wanting.
+The sea lions remain fully open to wanting.
 They want fully.
 They play fully.
 They risk disappointment by trying.
 And they seem… joyful.
 Alive.
 Present.

 I want that back.